z-prince/mod-0-project-be/section1/README.md

 Writing objects: 100% (9/9), 1.03 KiB | 1.03 MiB/s, done.
 Total 9 (delta 2), reused 0 (delta 0)
 remote: Resolving deltas: 100% (2/2), completed with 1 local object.
-To github.com:your-username/frontend_mod_1_prework.git
+To github.com:your-username/mod-0-project-be.git
    e8ebd7a..32c0ed3  main -> main
 ```

-You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did in this section!
+You should now be able to log in to GitHub, navigate to your project repository, and see all the work you did in this section!

 ## Index Links